Fantail Goldfish are a fancy variant, but their hardy natures and low maintenance needs mean they are relatively easy to

 If you are stuck with a round tank, make sure that you don’t full it right to the brim with water to maximise the amount of surface area.

 A good filter in your tank will combat the excess waste created and ensure that your Fantails thrive.
 A good filter will filter at least six times every hour the volume of water in the tank.

 Gravel substrate isn’t a compulsory purchase but is beneficial in transforming your tank into a natural and welcoming environment for your Fantails.

 Goldfish are natural foragers and the substrate will allow them to show these natural behaviors.
 Substrate is also a nice way to add character to your tank.

 Again, lighting isn’t essential but it’s certainly valuable in improving your Fantails’ environment.

 Goldfish benefit from a day to night cycle when it comes to regulating their bodies – although natural light can provide a little of this, artificial lighting in your aquarium will also bring out the rich colors of your Fantails while illuminating the tank.

 Fantails are notable for being one of the hardiest variants and are very tolerant of low temperatures – even just a few degrees above freezing!
 You should be mindful of keeping temperature consistent, however, as swift drops can prove fatal for Fantails.

-Optimum temperatures are between 65 to 72 degrees Fahrenheit – you may want to purchase a heater if you live in a colder climate.
+Optimum temperatures are between 65 to 72 degrees Fahrenheit – you may want to purchase a quality aquarium heater if you live in a colder climate.